wombleton/gitlaw-nz/acts/E/Eden Park Trust Act 1955.md

     _former trustees_ means any person who held office as a trustee under the principal Act before the commencement of this Act

-    _offence_ means any act or omission for which anyone can be punished under the Crimes Act 1961 or under any other enactment, whether on conviction on indictment or on summary conviction
+    _offence_ means any act or omission for which anyone can be punished on conviction under the Crimes Act 1961 or any other enactment

     _Trust Board_ has the same meaning as in section 2(1) of the principal Act.

+    Section 12(4) **offence**: replaced, on 1 July 2013, by [section 413][35] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Trust terms